bacionejs/byte-armada/README.md

 JavaScript has a built-in barcode *reader*, but not a *generator*.
 I initially considered using QR Code, but the algorithm is 30k.

 After some research, I found that the **DataMatrix** format was much simpler than QR Code.
 It lacks complex features like masking patterns and multiple error-correction blocks.
-By writing a generator focused on a single encoding mode, I was able to create a fully functional DataMatrix generator in just **1kB of JavaScript**.
+By writing a generator focused on a single encoding mode, I was able to create a simplified DataMatrix generator in just **1kB of JavaScript**.

 ## Keeping the Game in Sync